datairahub/politicsdb-api/README.md

 ### Enrich using wikipedia

 Enrich people's data using its own wikipedia page. **Only searchs for people without birth date**.
-The following data are obtained:
+The following data is fetched:

 ```
 Person: